 Although informed consent cannot eliminate malpractice claims, it provides the patient with realistic expectations regarding a procedure, treatment, test, medication, or even the overall treatment plan.
 An exchange of information between the patient and physician allows the patient to make a reasonable decision while preventing surprise, disappointment, and anger.
 When the discussion takes place, complete a procedure-specific form detailing the risks involved.
 The form should be signed by the patient and the physician and placed in the medical record.
 For more information, refer to our article, “Informed Consent: Substance and Signature.”

 Patient factors can cause a delay in the provision of care or affect the outcome of care and contribute to patient injury.
 The most common patient factors include nonadherence or refusing to follow the recommended treatment plan and failure to follow up with appointments for tests, labs, or consultations.
 In the case example above, the patient refused to follow the physician’s recommendation to call for emergency services.
 If you are unable to change the patient’s willingness to accept and follow your recommendations, document your discussions and education thoroughly and use a refusal-to-consent form.
-For further guidance, see our article, “Informed Refusal,” and the form on our Informed Consent Samples page.
+For further guidance, see our article, “Informed Refusal,” and the form on our Informed Consent Sample Forms page.

 Improper Management of Treatment